lorin/paxos-poec/README.md

 protocol Paxos<Val> {
   const MAJORITY : nat; // number of responses that constitutes a majority

-  // From Paxos Made Live, Section 2.1
-  //   Messages can take arbitrarily long to be delivered, can be duplicated,
-  //   and can be lost, but they are not corrupted.
-  //
-  // This corresponds to the dontforge transport guarantee
-  // See Section 8.2 (Transport Guarantees) in PoEC

   struct Proposal(n: nat, v: Val)